Razyapoo/KGBClusteringDocumentation/research_documentation.md

 The goal of this method is to replace the original graph by one which has fewer nodes, but whose structure and characteristics are similar to those of the original graph.
 Usually nodes with similar properties are grouped into a clusters.
 These similarity clusters form the new nodes of the coarsened graph and are hence termed as supernodes [[7]](#references).

-<h3 id="condensation">Condensation</h3>
+<h4 id="condensation">Condensation</h4>

 Graph condensation returns a directed graph whose nodes represent the strong components of the original graph.
 This reduction provides a simplified view of the connectivity between components.

 The main advantage of this approach is that it simplifies the original graph so that the various algorithms that run on the graph become faster.

-The disadvantage of this method is that as its output we get a directed acyclic graph (DAG), in which each strongly connected component (SCC) does not take into account node classes and consists of a mix of nodes.
-As an improvement, we can add a criterion that the SCC should only contain certain node classes.
+The disadvantage of this method is that as its output we get a directed acyclic graph (DAG), in which each strongly connected component (SCC) does not take into account node similarities (for example classes) and consists of a mix of nodes.
+As an improvement, we can add a criterion that the SCC should only contain node having similar properties.

 This is the first technique implemented.
 I implemented it just to understand the Knowledge Graph Visual Browser implementation and how it works.
 The idea was to use the graph condensation method and create a new graph consisting of nodes that represent strongly connected components in the original graph.